guigui0246/breigner_s_scripts/README.md

 # repo

 This is a script to create an Epitech repo, to use it change the email adress by yours and the repo name is given as an argument.

-## Use
+You need to use it this way:

 ```bash
 repo <repo_name>